jdh8/wbridge5.book/competitive/notrump/README.md

 The bidding structure is the same as competition on 2-level, but tactics are slightly changed.
 After an cooperative double, opener is reluctant to bid over 3NT.
 Therefore, doubling a major suit, especially 3♠, is more penal and off shape.
-Responder usually doubles 3 of a major instead of signing off at 3NT.
+Responder usually doubles 3♠/♥ instead of signing off at 3NT.

 <dl>
   <dt>X</dt>